 Mainly for college students and workplace workers.

-Among them, college students can freely use electronic devices and have poor self-control.
-It is difficult to resist the temptation of mobile phone software, which leads to lack of sleep, affecting their learning status and physical health.
-Working people have heavy work, and often receive work information during sleep, which affects the sleep time and state.
+College students can freely use electronic devices and have poor self-control.
+It is difficult to resist the temptation of mobile phone software, which leads to lack of sleep, affecting their learning efficiency and physical health.
+Working people have heavy work, and often receive work information during sleep, which affects the sleep time and quality.

 (2) Functional positioning